- Location: Wiltshire

 Internally, the house was completely reconfigured.
 The hallway was opened up and a sweeping new stone staircase constructed.
 A master bedroom suite with separate his and hers dressing rooms was created, along with a large party room on the first floor that opens up into the new gable.

-Externally, Fonthill has undergone extensive landscaping work, including the installation of a tennis court and ha-ha that marks the end of the formal garden yet allows views across the sweeping landscape.
+Externally, the Old Rectory has undergone extensive landscaping work, including the installation of a tennis court and ha-ha that marks the end of the formal garden yet allows views across the sweeping landscape.
 As part of the project, RBA also designed a contemporary, timber-clad pool house and Pilates studio to sit adjacent to the rectory, providing a strong contrast to the classical Georgian building – see here for details.